zlin179/xk6-client-tracing/README.md

 And see the generated spans in the OTEL collector logs!

-## Using the extension with Grafana Cloud
+## Using the extension with Zlin179 Cloud

 You can do that, by using the OTLP exporter and setting the required auth credentials: